Anggun: 1994–1999: International breakthrough with Snow on the Sahara

+"I dreamt of having this international career, but producers won't come to Indonesia to look for talent when there is so much available in their own countries.
+I had to go there.
+In Indonesia, we don't have that much information coming in; it comes from just one source.
+And the Internet wasn't as big as it is now."

+— Anggun in an interview with journalist Chuck Taylor from Billboard magazine in 1998.

-In 1994, Anggun released Yang Hilang, a greatest hits album of her Indonesian popular songs.
-She later sold her record company to fund her move to Europe, and moved to London.
-In a 2006 interview, Anggun admitted to "culture shock" and financial problems while trying to start her new life in Europe.
+In 1994, after releasing the greatest hits album Yang Hilang, Anggun sold her record company to fund her move to London, England.
+Anggun admitted to culture shock and financial problems while trying to start her new life there.
+She began writing songs and sent demos to record companies around London, but they came back with negative replies.
+After a year without any career progress, Anggun considered relocating to the Netherlands, but decided to move to France.

-Her demos in England were returned with negative replies.
-She considered relocating to the Netherlands, but decided to move to France.
-In 1996, she met French singer Florent Pagny, who became her mentor.
-Pagny introduced her to French producer Erick Benzi.
-Impressed, Benzi offered her a recording project.
+In 1996, she met French singer Florent Pagny, who became her mentor and introduced her to French producer Erick Benzi.
+Impressed by her musical skill, Benzi offered her a recording project.
 Anggun was signed to Columbia France and Sony Music.
-After learning to speak French at Alliance Française for only three months, Anggun worked on her debut album with Benzi, alongside songwriters Jacques Veneruso and Nikki Matheson.
+After learning to speak French for only three months, Anggun worked on her debut album with Benzi.
+In June 1997, she released her first French-language album, entitled Au nom de la lune, an artistic departure experimenting with world music and adult contemporary sounds.

-In June 1997, Anggun released her first French-language album, entitled Au nom de la lune, an artistic departure experimenting with world music and adult contemporary sounds.
-The album's first single, "La neige au Sahara", became a hit in France, reaching number three on SNEP's airplay chart and number 16 on its sales chart,.
-It became the most played French-language song of 1997, with a total of 7,900 radio airplays, and was certified gold for 250,000 copies.
-The album peaked at number 34 on the French Albums Chart and sold over 150,000 copies in France and Belgium.
+The album's first single, "La neige au Sahara", reached number three on SNEP's airplay chart and number sixteen on its sales chart.
+It became the most played French-language song of 1997 and was certified Gold for 250,000 copies sold.
+Other charted singles from the album were "La rose des vents" and "Au nom de la lune", the later becoming her second top-twenty airplay hit in France.
+Au nom de la lune peaked at number 34 on the French Albums Chart and sold over 150,000 copies in France and Belgium.
 Anggun received a nomination for Best New Artist at the 1998 Victoires de la Musique.